Cerebras/modelzoo/modelzoo/transformers/pytorch/bert/README.md

 # Sequence of the steps to perform
-This document walks you through an example showing the steps to run a BERT pre-training on the Cerebras Wafer Scale Engine (and on GPUs) using the code in this repo.
+This document walks you through an example showing the steps to run a BERT pre-training on the Cerebras Wafer-Scale Cluster (and on GPUs) using the code in this repo.

 > **Note**: You can use any subset of the steps described in this example.
 For example, if you already downloaded your preferred dataset and created the CSV files, then you can skip the section [Preprocess data](#preprocess-data).